 18 campsites in Brittany

 After a walk in the bracing sea air from your campsite in Brittany, take the time to enjoy a drink in a lively port café, watch the boats coming into anchor and perhaps stroll down to the fish market to watch the night’s catch being sold off.
 Carnac, Concarneau, Doëlan and Douarnenez all boast traditional canneries that still process sardines according to time-honoured tradition.

 The beautiful Breton coast

 With a 2800km coastline stretching from Mont Saint-Michel in Normandy in the north to Loire-Atlantique in the south, the Breton peninsula juts out fearlessly into the Atlantic Ocean.
-Beloved of nature lovers and serious walkers alike, Brittany offers a wealth of coastal paths that will guide you along the Emerald Coast, the Pink Granite Coast, through the ‘Breton Cornwall’ to the Gulf of Morbihan, providing stunning scenery along the way.
+Beloved of nature lovers and serious walkers alike, Brittany offers a wealth of coastal paths that will guide you along the Emerald Coast, the Pink Granite Coast, through the ‘Breton Cornwall’ to the Gulf of Morbihan in South Brittany, providing stunning scenery along the way.

 The Breton countryside and the Côtes d’Armor

 Inland, Brittany is criss-crossed by a network of walking and cycling paths that offer the ideal way of exploring the ‘enchanted’ Brocéliande Forest or the mysterious landscapes of the Monts d’Arrée.
-Further north, too, you’ll find our campsites in Brittany close to the pink granite coastline of Ploumanac’h, the port of Paimpol and the nearby Ile de Bréhat, the Cap Fréhel peninsula with its colourful flora, and the bay at the former pirate stronghold of Saint-Malo.
+In North Brittany, too, you’ll find our camping-car and caravan sites in Brittany close to the pink granite coastline of Ploumanac’h, the port of Paimpol and the nearby Ile de Bréhat, the Cap Fréhel peninsula with its colourful flora, and the bay at the former pirate stronghold of Saint-Malo.

 A camping holiday in Brittany – so much to see and do